BBrixen/wordle/README.md

 ### TODO:
- - update text view with new refactor
- - make model an observable and subscribe the views to it
- - upon update, just redraw everything. (explain how this is slightly inefficient due to having to redraw, but since the drawing is not that hard its overall fine for performance)
+ - store progress in grid of labels and store guessed characters in a list of labels
+ - upon update, update the new characters in the most recent guess (might want to pass guess as data for the update)
  - make the labels for the letters prettier
  - turn everything into constants
  - add animation